maotar/Binance-Advanced-Trading-Options/README.md

 ![alt text](https://i.imgur.com/2QUWnHY.png)

-When the application starts for the first time it will ask for the keys necessary to connect to the Binance API and/or Telegram API, all keys will be AES encrypted and can only be decrypted with the encryption password set in this dialog (password is not stored anywhere, if you lose it or want to reconfigure the connection settings just delete the hashes.txt file in Resources\Text\).
-On future application startups only the decryption password will need to be entered:
+When the application starts for the first time it will ask for the keys necessary to connect to the Binance API and/or Telegram API, all keys will be AES encrypted and can only be decrypted with the encryption password set in this dialog (password is not stored anywhere, if you lose it or want to reconfigure the connection settings just delete the hashes.txt file in Resources\Text\ and restart the application).
+On future application starts only the decryption password will need to be entered:

 ![alt text](https://i.imgur.com/PVkddut.png)